SummitCollie/telegram-dogbot/README.md

     * (`/summarize_past_summaries` command?)
 - [ ] Some UI to jump to previous summary in telegram (next summary btn would be cool too)
 - [ ] Rake task which auto-deletes old messages
+- [ ] Automatically transcribe all voice messages sent in the chat & translate to English
 - [ ] Jannie features
   - [ ] Granular authorization: only admins/mods can execute commands, etc.
   - [ ] Customizable old-message-deletion timeframe